 - Unoccupied property – offering payments if you have a gap between paying tenants

 - Liability – to assist with costs if there is a legal dispute over the property

-- Rental protection – offering payments if the building is unable to be rented for a period due to, for example, structural damage.
+- Rental protection – offering payments if the building cannot be rented for a period due to, for example, structural damage.

 - Accidental damage – potentially offering cover for things like broken windows, damage due to DIY or carpet stains due to spills.

-While landlord insurance is not obligatory, it is usually necessary to inform your house insurance provider if you are renting a property – or even a room.
+While landlord insurance is not obligatory, it is usually necessary to inform your house insurance provider if you rent a property or room.

-A rental property with a tenant in it, will often be seen as higher risk than an owner-occupied one.
+A rental property with a tenant will often be seen as a higher risk than an owner-occupied one.
 Therefore your insurance provider may deem that your premium needs to be recalculated.

-The risk is inflated due to a sense that tenants may not take as much care of the property.
+The risk is inflated because tenants may not take as much care of the property.

 - The type of tenants you have will affect your premium

-An insurer is very likely to ask for some information about the type of tenant who will be living in the property and the answer may affect the premium.
+An insurer is very likely to ask for information about the type of tenant who will be living in the property, and the answer may affect the premium.

-If you intend to rent to students or people on benefits, for example, the landlord insurance premium may be higher, especially if you’re seeking cover for any periods where tenants fail to pay.
-These low income groups may be seen as presenting higher risk.
+Suppose you intend to rent to students or people on benefits, for example.
+In that case, the landlord insurance premium may be higher, especially if you seek cover for periods where tenants fail to pay.
+These low-income groups may be seen as presenting a higher risk.